Learn how to program games with the LÖVE framework

-We use the code of the previous chapter
+We use the code from the previous chapter

 With if-statements, we can allow pieces of code to only be executed when a condition is met.